Aliases for NPEPPS Gene

 GeneCards Summary for NPEPPS Gene

 NPEPPS (Aminopeptidase Puromycin Sensitive) is a Protein Coding gene.
-Among its related pathways are Immune System and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include metallopeptidase activity and aminopeptidase activity.
-An important paralog of this gene is ENPEP.
+Diseases associated with NPEPPS include Frontotemporal Dementia and Alzheimer Disease.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include metallopeptidase activity and aminopeptidase activity.
+An important paralog of this gene is ERAP2.

 Aminopeptidase with broad substrate specificity for several peptides.
 Involved in proteolytic events essential for cell growth and viability.
 May act as regulator of neuropeptide activity.
 Plays a role in the antigen-processing pathway for MHC class I molecules.
 Involved in the N-terminal trimming of cytotoxic T-cell epitope precursors.
 Digests the poly-Q peptides found in many cellular proteins.
 Digests tau from normal brain more efficiently than tau from Alzheimer disease brain.